Thrive Leeds is a partnership between four local churches which exists to work alongside

 Churches Together in Chapel Allerton and Meanwood

-St. Matthew's Church; Chapel Allerton Methodist Church; Holy Trinity Meanwood; Stainbeck United Reformed Church; Meanwood Valley Baptist Church; The Immaculate Heart of Mary Catholic Church; now joined with St. Paul's in the Parish of St. John Mary Vianney and Chapel Allerton Baptist Church and Meanwood Methodist Church, InterACT Church and Community Partnership and Thrive.
+St. Matthew's Church; Chapel Allerton Methodist Church; Holy Trinity Meanwood; Stainbeck United Reformed Church; Meanwood Valley Baptist Church; The Immaculate Heart of Mary Catholic Church; now joined with St. Paul's in the Parish of St. John Mary Vianney, Chapel Allerton Baptist Church, InterACT Church and Community Partnership and Thrive.

 Our purpose is to unite in acknowledging God’s revelation in Christ, confess the Lord Jesus Christ as Saviour according to the Scriptures, and in obedience to God’s will and in the power of the Holy Spirit commit ourselves to seek a deepening of our communion with Christ and one another in the Church.